Avoid Transformation Anxiety!

 - Prioritizing business value (not outputs)

 - Backing off and giving others a chance to lead

 - Showing self-awareness

 So how can you and others in your organization acquire such characteristics?
 There are several ways.
-To start, check out our article 6 Videos that Reveal the Secrets of Lean-Agile Leadership, curated by Susan Strain.
+To start, check out 6 Videos that Reveal the Secrets of Lean-Agile Leadership, curated by Susan Strain.
 This article offers 6 videos, written descriptions, and key takeaways that explain the benefits of various Lean-Agile Leadership qualities.